timigod/api_doc/source/protocol/car_parking.html.md

 #  Car Parking Protocol

-The communication protocol for the car parking describes the format of a request for a parking space sent by a vehicle (also referred to as `need`), and the response sent by a parking space, usually an automated parking system (`bid`).
+The communication protocol for car parking describes the format of a request for a parking space (also referred to as `need`) sent by a vehicle, and the response sent by a parking space, usually an automated parking management system (`bid`).

-For example, a heavy goods truck might search for an available parking space within 1 km of a given coordinate that can fit in a 12 meters long vehicle.
+For example, a heavy goods truck might search for an available parking space within 1 km of a given coordinate that can fit a 12 meters long vehicle.

 > Need